François, Duke of Guise: Early life

 Born in Bar-le-Duc (Lorraine), François was the son of Claude de Lorraine (created Duke of Guise in 1527), and his wife Antoinette de Bourbon.
-His sister, Mary of Guise, was the wife of James V of Scotland and mother of Mary, Queen of Scots.
+His sister, Mary of Guise, was the wife of King James V of Scotland and mother of Mary, Queen of Scots.
 His younger brother was Charles, Cardinal of Lorraine.
 He was the youthful cousin of Henry II of France, with whom he was raised, and by birth a prominent individual in France, though his detractors emphasised his "foreign" origin (he was a prince étranger), namely the Duchy of Lorraine.

 In 1545, Guise (he is henceforth referred to by his title) was seriously wounded at the Second Siege of Boulogne, but recovered.
 He was struck with a lance through the bars of his helmet.
 The steel head pierced both cheeks, and 15 cm of the shaft were snapped off by the violence of the blow.
 He sat firm in his saddle, and rode back unassisted to his tent; and when the surgeon thought he would die of pain, when the iron was extracted, 'he bore it as easily as if it had been but the plucking of a hair out of his head.'
 The scar would earn him the nickname "Le Balafré" ("The Scarred One").

 In 1548 he married Anna d'Este, in a magnificent wedding.
 She was the daughter of Duke Ercole II d'Este of Ferrara and Princess Renée de France, daughter of King Louis XII.